Domenoth/better_spree_paypal_express/README.md

 The PayPal Express Checkout has [no less than 4.5 billion configuration options](https://github.com/paypal/merchant-sdk-ruby/blob/1d65e598d2f9f200f85c6b3338d4293dbed576d8/lib/paypal-sdk/merchant/data_types.rb#L830-L959).

-This Spree extension supports *some* of those.
+This Solidus extension supports *some* of those.
 If your favourite is not here, then please submit an issue about it, or better still a patch to add it in.

 ### Solution Type